CIAM – Cluster on Industrial Asset Management

 • Company membership, where any number of participants from the company can attend any CIAM event.

 • Individual membership is for those who work in a company which is not a member of CIAM.
-You can sign up as personal member and get access to one or more of the knowledge hubs, exactly like company members.
+You can sign up as personal member and get access to areas of interest, exactly like company members.

 For more information about CIAM membership, contact us at ciam@uis.no.